kube-logging/kube-logging.github.io/docs/configuration/fluentd.md

 ## Scaling

-You can scale the Fluentd deployment by increasing the number of replicas in the **fluentd** section of the {{% xref "/docs/logging-operator/configuration/logging.md" %}}.
+You can scale the Fluentd deployment by changing the number of replicas in the **fluentd** section of the {{% xref "/docs/logging-operator/configuration/logging.md" %}}.
 For example:

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1